 The steering handwheel operates a steering control valve that directs the oil flow to the steering cylinder connected to the steer axle.
 The steering control valve can also act as a pump to provide manual steering if the hydraulic pump stops.

 Horn Button

 The horn button is located in the center hub of the steering handwheel.
+Depressing the button will sound the horn.

 Brake Pedals